Robson Conceição: Conceição vs. Foster

 Conceição was scheduled to challenge O'Shaquie Foster for his WBC super featherweight title at Prudential Center in Newark, New Jersey on July 6, 2024.
 Conceição won the fight by a very controversial split decision victory, with many believing Foster was the rightful winner.
 Others say the former champ was out hustled by Conceição.

 Conceição vs. Foster 2

 On August 29, 2024 it was reported that Conceição would make the first defense of his WBC super featherweight title in a championship rematch against former champion O'Shaquie Foster on November 2, 2024 in Verona, New York.
 On September 9, 2024 the fight was confirmed to take place at Turning Stone Resort Casino in Verona, NY.
 Conceição lost by split decision.

+Conceição vs. Muratalla

+Conceição challenged IBF lightweight champion Raymond Muratalla at The Theater at Virgin Hotels in Las Vegas on August 1, 2026, losing by unanimous decision.